johnwason/drekar-launch/README.md

 * `--quiet`: Flag to suppress outputting to the terminal
 * `--gui`: Show a simple GUI to stop the tasks

-Simple Launch saves the output to log files located in the following locations:
+Drekar Launch saves the output to log files located in the following locations:

-* Windows: `%LOCALAPPDATA%\simple-launch\simple-launch\Logs`
+* Windows: `%LOCALAPPDATA%\drekar-launch\drekar-launch\Logs`
 * Linux: `$HOME/.cache/SuperApp/log`
-* Mac OS: `$HOME//Library/Logs/simple-launch`
+* Mac OS: `$HOME//Library/Logs/drekar-launch`

 Logs should be periodically cleaned if too much disk space is used.